nimRobotics/subo_rpi/README.md

 # subo_rpi
+Beginer's tutorial for setting up ROS on RPi, communicating with the base PC and publishing the images from the RPi camera.

+## Setting up RPi
 Flash the RPi microSD card with the image provided by Ubiquity Robotics <https://downloads.ubiquityrobotics.com/pi.html>.
 Once the RPi boots up it will create a WiFi access point named `ubiquityrobotXXXX`.
 Connect your PC with the access point.